Parasite Resistance - IgA

 Please contact Biobest before samples are dispatched as the test is offered on the basis of prior agreement only.

-Samples need to be accompanied by a submission form, which can be obtained from the link or directly from Biobest - please ensure different management groups are clearly identified on submission forms.
+Samples need to be accompanied by a submission form, which can be obtained directly from Biobest - please ensure different management groups are clearly identified on submission forms.

 Send your samples to: